wp-plugins/simplest-gallery/readme.txt

 2. Create or edit any page or post.
 Insert a gallery into it by using the Wordpress builtin method ("Add Media" button).
 3. View page and enjoy the gallery!

+4. OPTIONAL: If you are not using the Wordpress default theme and you see the galleries are not working properly, go to WP Admin / Settings / Simplest gallery and change the "Compatibility" setting to "Use Gallery Specific jQuery" to resolve possible jQuery conflicts.

-4. OPTIONAL: if you don't like how your galleries look like, go to WP Admin / Settings / Simplest Gallery and change the format of the gallery.
+5. OPTIONAL: if you don't like how your galleries look like, go to WP Admin / Settings / Simplest Gallery and change the format of the gallery.
 You can add more gallery styles by adding extension plugins.

 For more tips and help/support, check out the [Simplest Gallery Plugin Website](http://www.simplestgallery.com/ "Simplest Gallery Plugin Website")